faresbakhit/cp/README.md

-# Competitive Programming
+# Competitive Programming: The Archive

-An archive of my competitive programming journey, with the solutions I have come up with and submitted to the judges
+An archive of my competitive programming journey, with the\
+solutions I have come up with and submitted to the judges

 ## CSES Problem Set<sub>[[?]](#references)</sub>